New England Journal of Medicine December 31, 2015

 Setting

-Population Treatment-naive and treatment-experienced adults with chronic HCV genotype 1, 2, 4, 5, or 6 infection, including those with compensated cirrhosis.
+Population Untreated and previously treated adults chronically infected with HCV genotype 1, 2, 4, 5, or 6, including those with compensated cirrhosis.

-Outcome Sustained virologic response 12 weeks after the end of treatment (SVR12), defined as HCV RNA levels below the lower limit of quantification.
+Outcome Sustained virologic response at 12 weeks after the end of therapy (SVR12).

 Study Limitations